ISSUIUC/ISS-PCB/TARS-MK2/README.md

 - [ ] Add I2C/UART (+SPI?) expansion ports
 - [ ] Should MCUs be powered by 3V3 or 5V?
 - [ ] SAM-M8Q?
-- [ ] Additional IMU?
+- [x] Additional IMU?
 (Maybe MPU9250 or BMI160 look nice)

 TODO for MPU:
-- [ ] Talk to Octavo systems and see if they can review our design on short notice
+- [x] Talk to Octavo systems and see if they can review our design on short notice
 - [ ] Implement the boot configuration pins according the to C-SiP design manual
 - [ ] Break out necessary I2C and SPI busses
-- [ ] Keep USB host connector
+- [x] Keep USB host connector (probably not)

 ## ACB:
   - [ ] Attempt to replace the SODIMM connector with a lower profile one